tissue3/cornell_note/JpegNN/progress.md

 ### July 16th

-- We look at the eplorable space and find with sorted or little pertubed jpeg, we can "better" compression rate given the same accuracy.
+- We look at the deplorable space and find with sorted or little perturbed jpeg, we can "better" compression rate given the same accuracy.
 It's a good indication that there is a lot more space for qtable designers.

   <img src="figures/rate_acc.png" >